ahmedalhulaibi/logsAnalysis/README.md

 # Design

-This CLI program `report.py` will outputs:
+This CLI program `report.py` outputs:

 1. The most viewed articles based on a given number
 2. The most viewed authors based on a given number